-Reports are available at police headquarters, incident reports cost $5.00, reportable accident reports cost $15.00 each.
-Exact cash is preferred since we can not always make change.
+Reports are available at police headquarters, incident reports cost $15.00, reportable accident reports cost $15.00 each.
+Exact cash or check is preferred since we can not always make change.
 First fill out a “Right to Know form” and submit it to the department.
 Once the request is reviewed you will be notified of the decision.
 If approved ensure you bring your valid photo identification with when you come to request or pick up a report along with the money due.
 The department will not release a report with out proper identification or approval.

 Where can I find information about criminal arrests records?

 The Pennsylvania State Police are the central repository for criminal history information in the Commonwealth of Pennsylvania.
 The Pennsylvania State Police website details the steps for obtaining criminal history information:

 As a victim of a crime, can I receive financial compensation?